abiliojr/snakebite/README.md

 - Fixing the `ListenPort` on the client interface allows to bring it down and up while keeping the holes punched.

 - You can always automate running the client by using `PostUp` in the WireGuard configuration file.

+- Preshared keys are not transferred.
+You'll need to include the peers (i.e., public key) and their preshared-keys into the base configuration file.
+A less secure alternative is to disable the removal on the server side.